jek-bao-choo/splunk-otel-example/infrastructure/snmp-monitoring-on-simulated-network-device-using-EC2/README.md

 ```

-Replace the contents with:
+Verify that the content has these:
 ```
-community public
+rocommunity public
 syslocation "Server Room"
 syscontact Admin
 sysname SimulatedSwitch